What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 2. Elbphilharmonie – Hamburg Philharmonic Hall

 After years and years of delays, the majestic Elbphilhamonie (Elbe Philharmonic Hall) could finally open its doors in 2017.
 This Hamburg landmark is truly a spectacular building and one of the main sights in Hamburg.
-It opened after over 10 years of delays, and after several re-calculations of the total costs for the construction.
-When it finally could open, it had cost insanely €866 million (USD998,5 million).
+It opened after over 10 years of delays and after several re-calculations of the total costs for the construction.
+When it finally opened, it had cost insanely €866 million (USD998,5 million).
 Money aside, Hamburg finally got its world-class signal building, directly at the waterfront in the harbour.
-The philharmonic hall has three concert venues whereas the Great Concert Hall can accommodate up to 2.100 visitors.
+The Philharmonic Hall has three concert venues whereas the Great Concert Hall can accommodate up to 2.100 visitors.

 You can visit parts of the building for free.
 There is an observation deck on the 8th floor, the Plaza.
 This can be reached by an escalator from the main entrance.
 From the Plaza, you will have great views over Elbe and Hamburg.